| Title: | Quantitative Analysis of Mass Spectrometry Data |

 |

-have to be binned by binPeaks
+peaks have to be binned by binPeaks before

-calling intensityMatrix
+calling intensityMatrix.

-containing intensities of all
+Returns a matrix containing intensities of all

-objects of peaks
+MassPeaks objects of peaks and interpolated

-intensity values for missing peaks if spectra
+intensity values for missing peaks if spectra was given or NA

 otherwise.

-The matrix
+The matrix has length(peaks) rows

-(one row for each sample) and length(unique(mass))
+(one row for each sample) and length(unique(mass)) columns.

-There is an additional attribute "mass"
+There is an additional attribute "mass" that stores the mass values.

 Sebastian Gibb [email protected]